ESSolutions/ESSArch/ESSArch_Core/docs/development.rst

 Starting background beat processes
 ==================================

-Background beat processes are also needed to run some operations continously.
+Background beat processes are also needed to run some operations continuously.
 Run the following in the root of each application:

 .. code-block:: bash